jonathanlb/signed-s3-links/README.md

 In the absence of title, the plugin will use the object filename as the href text.
 Omitting region will create a link using the region stored in the plugin settings.

+The shortcode accepts optional named parameters `class` and `id` that allow you to style and reference the hyperlink.

 ### Displaying a directory listing

 You can display a directory listing using